 Lydia: Well, I…*sighs*…yes, tell us about the supporting characters.

 Now, Sebastian, he’s a different animal altogether.
 He’s rather like fur: smooth in one direction and a pain in the butt in the other.
 He’ll be giving you the most luxurious petting of your life, then suddenly stand up and dump you on the floor.
 What manners!
-He obviously doesn’t belong to anyone, because no cat would stand for such treatment.
+He obviously is a street human and doesn’t belong to anyone, because no cat would stand for such treatment.
 They’d have had him in paw long before this.

 Lydia: Okaaay…great!
 Not exactly what I was looking for, but I’ll take it.
 So who would you say is an ideal audience for the book series.
 Who would most enjoy it?